webdiscus/html-bundler-webpack-plugin/README.md

 > **Warning**
 >
 > Don't import source styles in JavaScript.
-Styles must be specified directly in HTML.\
+Styles should be specified directly in HTML.\
 > Don't define source JS files in Webpack entry.
 Scripts must be specified directly in HTML.

 The default CSS output filename is `[name].css`.